Alexandre-Fernandez/astro-i18n/astro-i18n/README-new.md

 If there's duplicate keys `t` will return the more specific one (custom group => local page => common group).

-To translate a link use the `l` function :
+To translate a link use the `l` function, **by default all route segment translations are visible on the client-side** :

 ```ts
 // src/pages/fr/a-propos/index.astro